The Radenso XP ($349) competes with the Escort Passport iXc ($449) and both promise long range and high resistance to false alarms.

 Our testers found favor with the magnetic windshield mount that attaches to the detector effortlessly and clings tenaciously to the windshield.

-Borrowed from its upscale siblings is an annoying Overspeed Alert.
+Borrowed from its upscale siblings is an Overspeed Alert.
 Factory-set at 70 mph, every trip above that speed elicits a verbal admonishment—Overspeed!—and the speed display ominously turns red.
 Fortunately, the speed nanny can be disabled via the Preferences menu.

 - Superior performance